Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Results

-Representative cine and flow images at rest and various stages of exercise of a healthy volunteer are shown in \figref{healthy-frame}.
+Representative cine and flow images at rest and various stages of exercise from a healthy volunteer are shown in \figref{healthy-frame}.
 The cine images show a clear delineation of the blood-myocardium boundary, with some marginal blurring at $60$ W due to the residual motion.
 The end-systolic frames exhibit stronger contractility, especially at $60$ W. The flow images are mostly free of motion artifacts, with the $60$ W magnitude images showing marginal blurring.
 Note that a higher value of velocity encoding gradient (VENC) was used during exercise; therefore, the velocities are scaled differently for images collected during exercise compared to the resting images.

 \figref{cine-rep} displays the repeat assessment of biventricular functional parameters from RT cine images at rest and the workload of $40$ W. Similarly, \figref{flow-rep} presents the repeat assessment of hemodynamic parameters from RT flow images at the same conditions.
 Overall, both AP and EE beats demonstrate a high level of repeatability.
-However, in terms of the concordance correlation coefficient (CCC) and normalized mean absolute error (NMAE), EE beats show a marginal but consistent improvement over AP beats; see \figref{ccc}.
-NMAE, inferred from the two repeats, $x_1$ and $x_2$, is calculated as $\mathrm{NMSE} = 100 \times (|x_1 - x_2|)/(\frac{1}{2}|x_1+x_2|)$.
+However, as shown in \figref{ccc}, in terms of CCC and NMAE, EE beats show a marginal but consistent improvement over AP beats.
+With the sole exception of MPA CO, NMAE from all parameters from the EE beat is less than 10\%.
+In contrast, the NMAE exceeds the 10\% threshold four times for AP.
+A similar trend is observed in CCC.